LinkedIn outreach can be an incredible opportunity to connect with people and make a great impression.

 Plus, showing up provides natural openings to engage with people in your industry.

-One post a day is a good ideal to aim for.
+Aim to post once a day, if possible.
 If you aren’t there yet, output at least three to four per week.
 Consistency is what counts.
 You can even schedule your stuff to go out regularly (automation win).

 And what kind of posts?
 Video content gets 5x (!!!) more engagement, and live video 24x.
 If video isn’t your thing, consider how-to texts, helpful articles, and relevant images.